3ADAN

 Term 2

 AS91592 (6cr): Students learn and perform 3 dances from a variety of different genres.
-Genres studied will depend of general class experience, but may include Hip-Hop (and various sub-genres), Musical Theatre, Tap, Salsa, Contemporary etc.
+Genres studied will depend of general class experience, but may include Cultural dance, Hip-Hop (and various sub-genres), Musical Theatre, Tap, Salsa, Contemporary etc.

 Term 3